Sometimes, Forever: Music and lyrics

-Sometimes, Forever has been described as "darker" and "more personal" than Soccer Mommy's previous album.
-While retaining Allison's tradition of confessional lyricism, Sometimes, Forever, sees the singer-songwriter exploring new sonic landscapes, such as shoegaze and industrial noise.
+Sometimes, Forever has been described as "darker" and "more personal" than Soccer Mommy's previous album, while retaining Allison's tradition of confessional lyricism.
+The tenth track "Feel It All the Time" explores the topics of ageing and freedom.
+The closing track "Still" explores the topics of depression, self-harm and suicidal ideation, according to Variety.

 Critical reception

-Sometimes, Forever has a score of 84/100 on Metacritic based on 20 reviews, indicating "universal acclaim"; the highest score for any Soccer Mommy album to date.
+Sometimes, Forever has a score of 84/100 on Metacritic based on 20 reviews, indicating "universal acclaim"; the highest score for any Soccer Mommy album as of 2026.

 Albumism critic Jeremy Levine gave the album a perfect score, saying that "it cements Soccer Mommy as one of the most exciting voices in indie pop."